dmerejkowsky/blog/content/post/0090-a-definition-of-the-linux-desktop.md

 Upgrades are big and scary, and so things often break.
 No point discussing that.

-A few months, after I upgraded Arch Linux on my laptop, the brightness control button ceased to work and I have no clue why.
+A few months ago, after I upgraded Arch Linux on my laptop, the brightness control button ceased to work and I have no clue why.

 But to be honest, I did not take the time to look for a solution, which leads us to the next section.